DerekShute/PyRogue/DOC.md

     Likewise Monster.melee_attack()

+Procedural Generation

+    Item placement is ruled by two weighted probabilities: First for the type of object (potion, food, etc.) and next the type within that type (potion of strength, etc.)

 Actions and Sub-Menus

     The Gameloop processes InputHandlers, which fetch and process input events from the console.
 Ultimately the goal is to queue Actions that